hhru/api/docs_eng/resumes.md

 If an anonymous employer viewed the resume or the resume was viewed from applications to an anonymous vacancy, `employer` may contain only the `name` key.

-`logo_urls` — images of the company logo in different sizes.
-The client should take into account
-              the probability that the resource will not be available at the specified link (`404 Not Found`).

 <a name="similar"></a>
 ## Searching for jobs similar to a resume